 Employees will find themselves being more productive with a mobile intranet.
 Many people experience downtime throughout the day.
 This is an obstable for those who are trying to get a lot of work done.
 If they can access the intranet their mobile device, productivity rates will improve.

 Sticking to a budget and saving money can be tricky, especially when scheduling face-to-face meetings.
 Billable hours go through the roof in this scenario ... but you can save money by handling meetings, discussions, and brainstorming sessions within your intranet.
-There doesn't have to be a set place and time like when everyone meets in person.
+With digital workplace software, there doesn't have to be a set place and time like when everyone meets in person.
 Mobilize your intranet and things start looking better for your budget.

 The concept of “bring your own device” (BYOD) has injected itself into the professional landscape.
 Some think this trend will continue to grow and some think it may not.
 Either way, employees are becoming picky about how they do their work ... and with what device.
 With a mobile intranet, it doesn't matter what device they use.
 They can choose which ever method makes them most productive.

 While the benefits of a mobile intranet are enticing, it's hard to know where to start.
 Mobilizing an intranet can be a process that requires many steps, and it can often get put on the backburner.
 Creating a plan will set you on the right path and help to bring a mobile intranet to fruition.